Sir-Hamxza/Http-Flooder-/README.md

 ## USAGE OPTIONS [Termux] :

-### If there is an issue in this tool, contact us on Instagram @sir.hamxza or in telegram @blacX_hat
+### If there is an issue in this tool, contact us on Instagram @sir.zebit or in telegram @zebit_leford
 <p style="color:purple"><b>Connect With Us:</b></p>